Population-weighted annual average PM2.5 concentrations in 2023. Hover or tap to explore the data.

 PM2.5 and health trends

-The good news is that globally, PM2.5 levels declined slightly from 2010 to 2020.
+The good news is that globally, PM2.5 levels declined slightly from 2013 to 2023.
 The most notable improvements occurred in Southeast Asia, East Asia, and Oceania, driven largely by air quality improvements in China.
-Other regions, like South Asia, have seen decreases in PM2.5 exposure only in the past three years.
-Across Africa and the Middle East, exposure to PM2.5 has remained persistently high.
+Other regions, like South Asia, have seen an overall increase in PM2.5 exposure since 2013, with a slight decrease seen in 2022.
+Across Africa and the Middle East, exposure to PM2.5 has remained relatively consistent throughout the last decade, with slight decreases seen in 2023.

 Despite a slight overall decline in PM2.5 exposures, the global health impacts from PM2.5 are rising, with especially steep increases in Asia.
-Globally, deaths from PM2.5 exposure increased by about 23% from 2010 to 2021, even as PM2.5 exposure decreased.
+In 2023, PM2.5 pollution contributed to 4.9 million deaths worldwide, contributing to 8% of the disease burden from air pollution.
+Globally, deaths from PM2.5 exposure increased by about 24% from 2013 to 2023, even as PM2.5 exposure decreased.
 Two trends explain why.
 First, populations are growing fastest in regions with more pollution.
 Second, the global population is aging.
 Aging populations face worse impacts because older people are more vulnerable to diseases linked with air pollution.
+Of the total deaths, ~4.3 million deaths (87%) were in low- and middle-income countries, as defined by the World Bank.